 slew of translations, more or less representative of the oldest recorded

-version, written in Arabic in the 9th century: the appendix of the Book of the
+version, written in Arabic in the 9th century: the appendix of the Book of

 viewpoint of tradition, the Arabic affiliation is not without meaning, since